 All the local DNT chapters also arrange many guided trips, all from simple day trips to ones that run over several days.
 My local chapter is the Stavanger Trekking Association and a click on their page gives me all their upcoming and planned activities.
 As a “tourist” you are welcome to join in!

 I will be happy to help any of you that are considering hiking in Norway.
-Send me an email to erikhaal (at) gmail.com and I will to try and answer any questions you might have.
+Send me an email to post (at) norhiker.com and I will to try and answer any questions you might have.

 About Erik Haaland